flydev-fr/PulsewayPush/README.md

 used to monitor our infrastructure.

-- An idea, you could use the free plan to monitor your blog or website regarding the number of failed logins attempts (hooking Login/Register?), the automated tool then block the attacker's ip with a firewall rules.
+- An idea, you could use the free plan to monitor your blog or website regarding the number of failed logins attempts (hooking Login/Register?), the automated tool then block the attacker's ip with a firewall rules and send you a notification.